 The Disability Tax Credit may be available to a person or family member supporting someone diagnosed with Bi-Polar Disorder.
 The simplest way to ascertain eligibility for the Disability Tax Credit would be to talk to an expert at Disability Credit Consultants.

 Bi-Polar Disorder is a condition where diagnosed individuals undergo periods of emotional elation or overly active behaviors followed by periods of low moods and no activity.
-The disease is seen to occur in individuals of ages 15-19.
-The disorder does limit the normal life of the patients.
-The disease has a strong genetic and hereditary bias.
+The disease has a strong genetic and hereditary connection.

 Bi-Polar Disorder sufferers qualify for the Disability Tax Credit

 Drugs prescribed for the condition include Depakene and Tegretol.
-Symptoms of the disease are largely life long and impact personal and professional relationships of patients.
-The disorder is classed as being a disability if the condition renders the patient incapable of carrying out the activities of daily living or hampers employment activities.
-It then qualifies for disability tax credits.
+Symptoms of the disease are lifelong and impact personal and professional relationships.
+The disorder is classed as being a disability if the condition renders the person incapable of carrying out some activities of daily living or restricts employment activities.
+It then qualifies for the Disability Tax Credit.

-If you or a family member Bi-Polar Disorder, you have likely had to deal with disability issues.
-If so, you may qualify for a disability tax credit.
-Part of the process to claim the credit is to obtain a disability tax credit certificate from the patient’s own doctor.
+If you or a family member has Bi-Polar Disorder, you have likely had to deal with disability issues.
+If so, you may qualify for the Disability Tax Credit.
+Part of the process to claim the credit is to obtain a Disability Tax Credit certificate from your own doctor.
 If the disability has lasted more than a year, and you meet some other conditions, you will likely qualify.